Ice packs spend 9 minutes doing their job. Kelvin spends 40.

 Recharges in the fridge in about an hour.

 Safe against bare skin.
 No cloth barrier, no shocking cold, no ice burn.
-The thermochromic strip turns blue when it's ready.
+The sewn-edge indicator badge turns blue when it's ready.

 PCMx™ pods · macro